iankloo/sigmaNet/README.md

 ## Features in development

-- Base node size on things other than degree
-- Review original code base
+- Support for edge weights
+- Color nodes based on specified group (attribute in igraph object).
+- Color edges based on specified group (attribute in igraph object).
 - Add neighborhoods plugin
 - Add filter plugin
-- Options to control interactivity
+- Options to control interactivity (plugins)
-- Export options
+- Export options - only HTML, image formats requires phantomjs which is a big IF...better to just take a screenshot
+- GUI to modify aesthetics (shiny gadget)